Can you get weight loss injections on the NHS?

 Medically reviewed by

+Wegovy and Nevolat are available on the NHS but can only be prescribed by a specialist weight management clinician, not your GP.
 In most areas, you’ll need to be referred to a weight management service and wait for an appointment.
-These services often have limited availability and capacity, so you may be waiting months or even years.
-If you don’t want to wait, you can get weight loss injections online from trusted and regulated private prescribing services, such as ASDA Online Doctor.
+These services often have limited availability and capacity, so you may have to wait months or even years.

 Already using Asda’s weight loss service?